 Developed with non-voters, this provocative new work imagines what the UK would look like with representatives selected not by election but by lottery.

-The brilliant British director invites communities across the UK to come together in marking 100 years since the Armistice and the end of the war.
+Filmmaker Danny Boyle invited communities in the UK & Ireland to join him in marking 100 years since Armistice and the end of the First World War.

 Join the mailing list

 Be the first to hear about our programme and event news.